SigNoz/signoz.io/blog/2022-01-10-top-9-observability-tools-2022.md

 <br></br>

-Zipkin is an open source APM tool used for distributed tracing.
-Zipkin captures timing data need to troubleshoot latency problems in service architectures.
-In distributed systems, it's a challenge to trace user requests across different services.
-If a request fails or takes too long, distributed tracing helps to identify the events that caused it.

-Zipikin was initially developed at Twitter and drew inspiration from Google's Dapper.
-Unique identifiers called Trace ID are attached to each request which then identifies that request across services.

-Zipkin's architecture includes:

-- Reporters to send data to Zipkin
-- Collectors which persist trace data to storage
-- API to query data
-- UI
+[Zipkin](https://zipkin.io/) is an open-source Application Performance Monitoring (APM) tool designed for distributed tracing.
+It captures detailed timing data across multiple services in a microservices architecture, providing insights into how requests flow through the system.
+This data is crucial for diagnosing latency issues and understanding the performance characteristics of web applications.

-Zipkin's in-built UI is limited, and you can use Grafana or Kibana from the ELK stack for better analytics and visualizations.
+Zipkin has a limited built-in UI and is best used with Grafana or Kibana from the ELK stack for better analytics and visualizations.

+Some of the key features of Zipkin are:

+- Distributed tracing across services.
+- Error detection.
+- Latency analysis.

 ## How to choose the right observability tool?